 Please join us for

-7th Annual Peace Walk – Saturday, March 24, 2018
+9th Annual Peace Walk – Saturday, March 28, 2020

 more details about the walk below

 Free Hugs day

 In 2004 an Australian man offered free hugs on the street, simply to make people feel good.
 His simple act of kindness launched an international movement that spread to Canada in 2009, when a group of Calgarians gathered in front of city hall to offer heart-warming hugs to ‘strangers’ on the street.